saha350/Network-Creation-and-Enabling-Telnet/README.md

 Verify the connectivity between each network

 # Task 3:
-Enable TELNET on SWITCH 1 and access from LAN 3 Netwrok.
+Enable TELNET on SWITCH 1 and access from LAN 3 Network.